 Endoscopists must also receive training in order to perform TNE; particularly those unfamiliar with nasal anatomy.
 However, in our experience, the learning curve is very short for an experienced endoscopist, and they are usually successful at TNE in their first attempts, particularly if under the supervision of a trainer[46].

 The failure of endoscopic insertion is greater in TNE when compared to TOE, and a 0 to 10% failure rate has been reported previously[25, 43, 44, 54].
-In a large study, consisting of 1,100 patients, the failure rate was 6.1%[44].
+In a large study, consisting of 1100 patients, the failure rate was 6.1%[44].
 In this study, 5.3 and 5.9 mm diameter endoscopes were used, and it was reported that the larger endoscope diameter, as well as being female under 35 years old, was predictive for TNE failure.
 It is important to acknowledge that failure rate may vary according to patient history, experience of the endoscopist, scope diameter, nasal pretreatment, and other potential differences in procedural protocol.
 Importantly, while insertion failure may be considered a drawback of TNE, it is quite easy to switch to the oral route and this imposes no negative effect on patients.
 Pharyngeal topical anesthesia during pretreatment makes such a switch easier.
 In our study, the endoscope insertion failure was 3.5%, and the procedure was completed in these patients via oral route without delay.

 After pretreatment, the examination time of TNE is usually between 5 and 10 minutes.
 It is generally a bit longer than the duration of TOE in clinical studies, but this had no impact on the tolerability of the procedure[19, 25, 26, 40, 54].
 However, when pretreatment and post-procedural monitoring times are taken into consideration, the total time of procedure is shorter for TNE than sedated TOE.
 Table 2 summarizes overall advantages and limitations of TNE.